Symptoms

 Causes

 In brains with CTE, researchers have found that there is a buildup of a protein called tau around the blood vessels.
-Tau buildup in CTE is different from accumulations of tau found in Alzheimer's disease and other forms of dementia.
+Tau buildup in CTE is different from tau buildup in Alzheimer's disease and other forms of dementia.
 CTE is thought to cause areas of the brain to waste away, known as atrophy.
 This happens because injuries to nerve cells that conduct electrical impulses affect communication between cells.

 Risk factors